Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Previous Work

-Conversely, there have also been attempts to study the \textbf{non-emotion-based aspects of counter- speech}.
-In this setting, the content's behavior and social-linguistic features are the main aspects of the counter-speech analysis.
-For instance, the work by ~\citep{Mun2023-zm} analyzes strategies used in the counter speech to dispel the underlying inaccurate stereotypes implied by hateful comments.
+Conversely, there have also been attempts to study \textbf{the non-emotion-based aspects of counterspeech}.
+In this setting, the content's behavior and socio-linguistic features are the main aspects of counterspeech analysis.
+For instance, the work by~\citep{Mun2023-gv} analyzed strategies used in the counterspeech to condemn the underlying inaccurate stereotypes used in hateful comments.
 Their work analyzed the following six psychological strategies: alternate groups, external factors, alternate qualities, counterexamples, broadening, and general denouncing.
-They used 1.8 posts from the CONAN dataset and approximately 6,000 Reddit posts to evaluate human preferences for these strategies in human-written and machine-generated settings.
-Their findings show that human-written countering strategies are specific to the implied stereotype, whereas machine-generated counter-speech uses general strategies.
-A study by ~\citep{Mathew2019-or} defined counter-speech types based on the strategy users employed: presenting fact, warning of offline or online consequences, humor, and hostility.
-In their study they analyzed 13,000 YouTube comments and found that "hostile language" is the major strategy in most instances of counter-speech .
+They used posts from the CONAN dataset and approximately 6,000 Reddit posts to evaluate human preferences for these strategies in human-written and machine-generated conversations.
+Their findings show that human-written countering strategies are specific to the implied stereotype, whereas machine-generated counterspeech uses general strategies.
+A study by~\citep{Mathew2019-or} defines counterspeech types based on the strategy employed by users: presenting fact, warning of offline or online consequences, using humor, and showing hostility.
+They analyzed 13,000 YouTube comments and found that "hostile language" is the major strategy in most instances of counterspeech.